-Without a doubt, the first step to re-branding is a revamp of your business website.
-A mobile friendly website that is responsiveness is important, but what are the core elements you should be considering to elevate your brand and generate business leads?
+Without a doubt, the first step to re-branding is the revamping of website design.
+A mobile friendly website that is responsive is important, but what are the core elements of a successful website you should be considering to elevate your brand and your business?

 1. Branding & Design